mlund/faunus/docs/_docs/energy.md

 - always accept if the energy _difference_ is NaN (i.e. from infinity to minus infinity)

 **Note:**
-These conditions should be carefully considered if equilibrating a system far from equilibrium, particularly if using discontinuous potentials.
+These conditions should be carefully considered if equilibrating a system far from equilibrium.
 {: .notice--notice}